Re-accreditation Process: Step by Step Guide

 STEP 5.
 Assessor’s Initial Report

 After the visit the assessor will write the Initial Report, which will include the recommendations.
 This will be emailed to you to check its factual accuracy and for you to complete the action plan section of the form, which will demonstrate how you will intend to work towards the recommendations set.
-You will also need to suggest a date for the second visit.

 STEP 6.
 Preparation for Assessor’s Second Visit